Overview of the Program:

 - Students must have a 2.75 GPA at the time of application.

 - Undergraduate assistants will earn $8.25 per hour.

 - Students selected for a UGA position are not eligible for regular work study positions.
 Limited exclusions apply.
 Contact the office of financial assistance with questions.

 - Download and complete the proposal application.
-A new form is being introduced this year, using electronic signatures.
-(For the purpose of this form an electronic signature will be a typed name.)
+For the purpose of this form an electronic signature will be a typed name.